Ninjago (TV series): Critical reception

 Ninjago has received largely favourable reviews from critics.
 Reviewer Lien Murakami for Common Sense Media gave the Pilot season a three out of five star rating, describing it as "exciting and funny" and noting that "the ninja characters learn lessons of patience and teamwork from their wise sensei".
 However, the review also opined that the show "is essentially an extended advertisement for the Lego Ninjago toy line".
 Melissa Camacho for Common Sense Media gave Tournament of Elements a three-star rating and commented on the "positive messages" and "character strengths" in the series stating, "Lessons about loyalty, loss, sacrifice, and teamwork are emphasized throughout."
 Possession also received a three-star rating from Common Sense Media, and reviewer Melissa Camacho commented, "loyalty, teamwork and sacrifice are common themes, making this a solid choice for action lovers.
 The loss of a loved one also is a central theme in this series installment."
 Dave Trumbore for Collider commented on Skybound, giving the show a four-star rating and stating that it is "a fun romp through the mythology in the modern era that emphasizes teamwork, cooperation, and loyalty throughout, all while providing a highly entertaining and action-packed series".
 Skybound also received a three-star rating from Common Sense Media, which noted that the season, "contains some positive messages about friendship, patience, loyalty, and gender equality."
 Common Sense Media gave Hands of Time a three-star rating, with Melissa Camacho commenting that the season had good messages, fantasy violence and, "some fun moments, especially when the teens banter with one another.
 But central to the show is their effort to help Ninjago, a well as their master, by using their powers accordingly."
 Camacho also gave Hunted a three-star rating and commented, "they're a loyal team and do what they believe is right in order to ensure that good triumphs over evil.
 If you're a Lego Ninjago fan, Hunted won't disappoint."
 Barry Hertz for The Globe and Mail commented, "Ninjago is a 10-season-long commercial for one of the world's most expensive toy-lines.
 Yet, its crass existence is consistently and miraculously outweighed by the imagination of and creative powers behind the long-running series.
 Ninjago: Masters of Spinjitzu should be terrible, but it is instead one of the more enjoyably complex and mythology-heavy series out there - no matter whether you're the babysitter or the babysat."

+In The Encyclopedia of Science Fiction, the show is described as occupying an intermediate position between animated children SF TV and long-form franchise-driven speculative fiction.
+SFE notes that the shows complex narrative mythology unusual for toy-linked children's animation, and that the show functions as a Western CGI analogue to the shōnen-Wuxia battle format, adapting its structures for a younger audience while maintaining serialized narrative development across multiple seasons.